 CD Players@kemela

 New music, especially classical and jazz, continues to be released on CDs.
-Many of these are well recorded with good sound quality that can be appreciated by the latest generation of CD players (including internal DAC providing Analog output) and CD transports (optical drive mechanism only providing digital output requiring external DAC).
+Many of these are well recorded with great sound quality when played on the latest generation of CD players and CD transports (optical drive mechanism only providing digital output requiring external DAC).

-The current generations contain far better servo mechanisms than earlier players that give a better read off the disc, while DACs in CD players are either dedicated purist designs specifically tuned for 16bit/44.4kHz CDs only, or have multi rate DACs with digital inputs so they can be used for other digital sources.
+The latest players have better servo mechanisms and electronics giving a better read off the disc.
+Some CD players are dedicated purist designs specifically tuned for 16bit/44.4kHz CDs only, while others have digital inputs for other digital sources.

-The increasingly delivery of music via streaming services and digital file downloads (and software in general) has resulted in the departure of many optical drive manufacturers and prices have crept up.
-However sound quality is better than ever so those with rare CDs or very large collections can continue to enjoy their CD libraries.
+The increasingly delivery of music via streaming services and digital file downloads has resulted in the departure of many optical drive manufacturers and prices have crept up.
+However sound quality is better than ever so those with rare CDs, or very large collections, can continue to enjoy their CDs.

 Repair or Replace?